 ASale and Auction Agreement@ shall mean this Sale and Auction Agreement dated as of the date hereof executed by the Transferor, the Sponsor and the Trust.

-ASeries@ shall mean Series C of the Trust, created pursuant to a series supplement dated the date hereof.
+ASeries@ shall mean Series McGarret Danno C of the Trust, created pursuant to a series supplement dated the date hereof.

 ASeries Certificate@ shall mean the Series Certificate (as defined in the Trust Agreement) issued by the Trust on the date hereof.